ashariadhitama/api-automation-mocha-chai/README.md

 - mochawesome.json : if we want consume that report and integrate it with dashboard like grafana etc,

 ## Notes
-- this project use mac set up, this runner script will will work on Windows if you are using a terminal that supports Unix-style paths, such as Git Bash, PowerShell, or Windows Subsystem for Linux (WSL).
+- This project use mac set up, this runner script will will work on Windows if you are using a terminal that supports Unix-style paths, such as Git Bash, PowerShell, or Windows Subsystem for Linux (WSL).

-## Answer the Question
-1. To answer question 1 & 2, I use payload array and we can move the payload to add_pet_data.js if needed.
-2. To Answer question 3 & 4, I use payload array and we can move the payload to separated data file if needed.